April 17, 2026 · By Alex Morgan

 AI Chatbots That Qualify Leads While You Sleep

-Lofty (formerly Chime) includes an AI assistant that automates nurture workflows across text, email, and even ringless voicemail.
-For team leaders, Lofty’s AI can distribute leads based on agent availability and performance, reducing response gaps.
+Lofty (formerly Chime) includes an AI assistant that automates nurture workflows across text, email, and ringless voicemail.
+For team leaders, Lofty’s AI can also distribute leads based on agent availability and performance, reducing response gaps.

 AI Valuation Tools That Strengthen Your Pricing Strategy